laurabolwell/gwent-paddleboarders/README.md

 - **Thank You Message and Automatic Redirection to Homepage**

-    - A thank you message informs the user that their message has been successfully sent and gives them a timeframe in which to expect a response.
+    - A thank you message informs the user that their message has been successfully sent and gives them a timeframe within which to expect a response.
-    - The confirmation page has a full working navbar and footer if the user wishes to navigate to a new area of the page themselves.
+    - The confirmation page has a full working navbar and footer if the user wishes to navigate to a new area of the site themselves.
     - There is an automatic redirection to the homepage after 10 seconds (with countdown timer).

     Confirmation Page: